SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-practices-for-frontmatter-in-markdown/rule.md

 ```

 ::: bad
-Figure: Bad Example of non-standard practices can lead to parsing errors and inconsistencies.
+Figure: Bad example - Non-standard practices can lead to parsing errors and inconsistencies
 :::

 ```